atarr3/campvideo-data/README.md

 Replication in the [Validation](#Validation) step requires the human-coded labels provided by WMP, which cannot be shared publicly.
 This data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
 Our study used the 2012 Presidential, 2012 Non-Presidential, and 2014 data.
 The data is distributed across 7 Stata files, one for each year and race type (House, Senate, Governor, President).
 These files should be placed in the [``data/wmp``](data/wmp) folder.

 # Validation
+To replicate the validation step for creating all [figures](figs) and [tables](tables), follow the instructions below in order as they appear.

 ## Installation
 Recreating all figures, tables and results requires working installations of
 - [Python](https://www.python.org/downloads/), version 3.9 or greater.
 We recommend using the [Anaconda distribution](https://www.anaconda.com/products/distribution) if unfamiliar with Python.